skcsteven/cyberLabs/ciscoPacketTracerLabs/logicalPhysicalTutorial.md

 In newer hardware, console to pc connections can be made through USB.

 Console configurations are modified through CLI and can be made remotely through SSH.

+Cross-over cables connect two devices of same type (PC to PC, Switch to Switch)